srforever/giro3d/GOVERNANCE.md

 Where necessary (e.g. discussion and vote about specific people to be new committers) PSC voting may take place on the private PSC communication channel.

-Votes are clearly indicated by subject line starting with [VOTE].
+Votes are clearly indicated by subject line starting with `[VOTE]`.
 Discussion and proposal should have happened prior to the vote.
 Voting is carried out by replying to the vote mail.
 See voting procedure below.
 Votes are expressed using one of the following symbols:

-- +1 	"Yes," "Agree," or "the action should be performed."
+- `+1`: "Yes," "Agree," or "the action should be performed."
 In general, this vote also indicates a willingness on the behalf of the voter to assist with "making it happen".
-- +0 	This vote indicates a willingness for the action under consideration to go ahead.
+- `+0`: This vote indicates a willingness for the action under consideration to go ahead.
 The voter, however will not be able to help.
-- -0 	This vote indicates that the voter does not, in general, agree with the proposed action but is not concerned enough to prevent the action going ahead.
+- `-0`: This vote indicates that the voter does not, in general, agree with the proposed action but is not concerned enough to prevent the action going ahead.
-- -1 	This is a negative vote.
+- `-1`: This is a negative vote.
 On issues where consensus is required, this vote counts as a veto.
 All vetoes must contain an explanation of why the veto is appropriate.
 Vetoes with no explanation are void.
 It may also be appropriate for a -1 vote to include an alternative course of action.
-- abstain 	People can abstain from voting.
+- `abstain`: People can abstain from voting.
 They can either remain silent or express their reason.

 All participants in the project are encouraged to show their preference for a particular action by voting.
 When the votes are tallied, only the votes of PSC members or committers are binding.
 Non-binding votes are still useful to enable everyone to understand the perception of an action by the wider community.

 Voting can also be applied to changes made to the project codebase.
 These typically take the form of a veto (-1) in reply to the commit message or Merge Request sent when the commit is made.

-Types of approval :
+Types of approval:

-- **Lazy consensus** : see above, no voting
+- **Lazy consensus**: see above, no voting
-- **Consensus approval** : Consensus approval requires 3 binding +1 votes and no binding vetoes.
+- **Consensus approval**: Consensus approval requires 3 binding +1 votes and no binding vetoes.
-- **Lazy majority (majority consensus)** : A lazy majority vote requires 3 binding +1 votes and more binding +1 votes than -1 votes.
+- **Lazy majority (majority consensus)**: A lazy majority vote requires 3 binding +1 votes and more binding +1 votes than -1 votes.
-- **Lazy approval** : An action with lazy approval is implicitly allowed unless a -1 vote is received, at which time, depending on the type of action, either lazy majority or consensus approval must be obtained.
+- **Lazy approval**: An action with lazy approval is implicitly allowed unless a -1 vote is received, at which time, depending on the type of action, either lazy majority or consensus approval must be obtained.
-- **2/3 majority**	: Some actions require a 2/3 majority of binding votes.
+- **2/3 majority**: Some actions require a 2/3 majority of binding votes.
 Such actions typically affect the foundation of the project (e.g. adopting a new codebase to replace an existing product).
 The higher threshold is designed to ensure such changes are strongly supported.
 To pass this vote requires at least 2/3 of the votes that are cast to be +1.
-- **Unanimous approval** :  All of the votes that are cast are to be +1 and there can be no binding vetoes (-1).
+- **Unanimous approval**:  All of the votes that are cast are to be +1 and there can be no binding vetoes (-1).

 A valid veto cannot be over-ruled, it can only be withdrawn by its issuer.
 Any veto must be accompanied by reasoning and be prepared to defend it.